COVID-19 or Influenza - How to Tell

 - Getting your annual flu shot is the best way to protect your family from flu.

-- These next few years are more important than ever.
-Reason: getting COVID-19 while you also have the flu or are recovering from it may increase the chances of getting severe complications.
+- Reason: getting COVID-19 while you also have the flu or are recovering from it may increase the chances of getting severe complications.

 - Flu vaccines are strongly advised for all children greater than 6 months of age (AAP).